libretro/docs/docs/library/px68k.md

 | Crop Overscan     | ✕         |
 | LEDs              | ✕         |

-**NOTE:**
+**IMPORTANT NOTICE BEFORE YOU START PLAYING:**

-Saves are directly writted to the disks used.
-So make sure to have a backup of roms before using them.
+**Saves are directly written to the disks used**.
+Make sure to have a backup of roms before using them.
 This will make it easier to restore the files incase the roms get corrupted.

 ### Directories